Jarrowe History, Family Crest & Coats of Arms

-Picts.
+The name Jarrowe began among the descendants of an ancient Scottish tribe called the Picts.
 It was a name for a pilgrim from the Gaelic word deoradh.
 The deoradh kept the relics of saints.
 The family have been the hereditary custodians of St. Fillan's Crozier.
-CITATION[CLOSE]

 Early Origins of the Jarrowe family